mkhraijah/PowerModelsADA.jl/docs/src/data_structure.md

 ```

 ## Output Data
-The output of the distributed algorithms is stored in a dictionary the keys are the area id and the value are the area data dictionary that contain the results.
+The output of the distributed algorithms is stored in a dictionary where keys are the areas ID and the value are the area data dictionary that contain the results.

-## Historical Data
+## Iterations Data
-TODO
+To save a specific data during the distributed algorithm (e.g., store the `"shared_variale"` dicrionaryat each iteration), use the option `sace_data::Vector{String}=[]` in the solve function and add the key of the data (e.g., `sace_data=["shared variales"]` ).
+The output of solve function will contain a dictionary with a key called `"previous_solution"` that constains vectors of the selected saved data ordered by the iteration number.

 ## Generation Cost
 To calculate the objective function of the central algorithm use `calc_dist_gen_cost`.